argonne-lcf/user-guides/docs/ai-testbed/sambanova/example-programs.md

 # Example Programs

-You can use the to the tutorials on the SambaNova GitHub site or the examples on the node.
+You can use the link to the tutorials on the SambaNova GitHub site or the examples on the node.

 * Find the tutorials on the [SambaNova GitHub site](https://github.com/sambanova/tutorials/tree/main).
 If you use those instructions, ensure that you still use the processes for accessing the test environment and compiling and running the mode.
 * Use the examples of well-known simple AI applications under the path: `/opt/sambaflow/apps/starters`, on all SambaNova compute nodes, as discussed on this page.